-Good morning, Chairman Cole, Ranking Member DeLauro, and distinguished Members of the Subcommittee.
+Good morning, Chairman Blunt, Ranking Member Murray, and distinguished Members of the Subcommittee.
 I am Francis S. Collins, M.D., Ph.D., and I have served as the Director of the National Institutes of Health (NIH) since 2009.
-It is an honor to appear before you today, and it was a pleasure to host many of you at NIH in February.
+It is an honor to appear before you today, and it was a pleasure to host many of you at NIH earlier this month.

-Before I discuss NIH's diverse investments in biomedical research and some of the exciting scientific opportunities on the horizon, I want to thank this Subcommittee for your sustained commitment to NIH to ensure that our nation remains the global leader in the life sciences and advances in human health.
+Before I discuss NIH's diverse investments in biomedical research and some of the exciting scientific opportunities on the horizon, I want to thank this Subcommittee for your Fiscal Year (FY) 2017 commitment to NIH.